ni/nimble/packages/nimble-components/src/anchor-tabs/specs/README.md

 ### Test Plan

-Unit tests will be created that exercise the API.
+Unit tests will be created that exercise the API and Chromatic tests will be created that exercise styling.

 ### Tooling